-The current heatwave has brought the highest temperature ever recorded in the UK and when that happens, thunderstorms and lightning with 1,500 strikes across Scotland in just one night.
-And it shows no sign of ending with the hottest day for on record coming this Thursday.
-With this in mind, we take a look at how to stay safe during the extreme weather.
-The Met Office has issued a Yellow National Severe Weather Warning for thunderstorms and long spells of rain across much of the UK for Thursday night into Friday.
+The current heatwave has brought the highest temperature ever recorded in the UK and when that happens, thunderstorms and lightning usually follow.
+In fact, the Met Office has just issued a Yellow National Severe Weather Warning for thunderstorms and long spells of rain across much of the UK.
 The yellow warning predicts potential delays to train and bus services and a small chance that homes and businesses could be damaged.
 With this in mind, we take a look at how to stay safe during the extreme weather.

 Don’t worry if you’re stuck in the storm while driving, a car can be really safe place to be.